-Bay vs. Bow Windows: Which is Right for Your Terre Haute Home?
+Bay vs. Bow Windows: Which is Best for Your Terre Haute Home?

-Architectural interest, brighter rooms and timeless style.
-That’s what a bay or bow window can add to your Terre Haute home.
-While they offer similar features, each window type has their own special strengths.
+Architectural interest, lighter rooms and classic style.
+That’s what a bay or bow window can bring to your Terre Haute home.
+While they have similar benefits, each window type has their own special strengths.

-Pella of Terre Haute can help you choose the best option for your house.
+Pella of Terre Haute can help you find the best option for your home.

-To the uninformed, bay windows and bow windows are virtually identical.
+To the uninformed, bay windows and bow windows are nearly identical.
 They both extend outward from the walls of your home.
-And use a window opening to create a spacious feel.
+And use a window opening to make a spacious feel.

-But with just a little know-how and training, any homeowner can see which is a bay or bow window.
+But with just a little know-how and practice, any homeowner can see which is a bay or bow window.

 What are Bay Windows?